thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|---------------|
 | `port`             | `--port`                | `8125`      |               |

-Port in which to listen for driver connections
+Port in which to listen for driver connections.
+You should point your driver to this port.

 ### RethinkDB Host <a name='rdbHost'></a>